-The MaxKare Heated Mattress Pad heats up quickly, so your bed will be warm in about three minutes.
+The MaxKare mattress pad heats up quickly, within about three minutes.
 Its ultra-soft cover is 6 millimeters thick, so you won’t feel the wires in the pad, just the heat.
 A digital controller lets you access 10 heating levels and nine timer settings.
-Plus, it comes with two controllers with easy-to-read LED displays, so sleepers who share a bed can adjust the heating levels to their individual preferences.
+Plus, the product comes with two controllers with easy-to-read LED displays, so sleepers who share a bed can adjust the heating levels to their individual preferences.
 This pad is machine-washable.

 Beautyrest’s heated mattress pad is a luxury wallow, with two digital controllers so you and a bedmate can have your own control over five heat settings on your side of the bed.
 This pad also comes with a pre-heating feature you can set to come on automatically so your bed will be warm and snuggly when you crawl into it.
 The pad has a 10-hour max auto-shutoff feature.
 It’s covered in a cotton-poly blend that’s water-resistant, resists static electricity, and is machine washable.
 The pad’s ultra-thin, flexible wires are engineered for the lowest electromagnetic radiation and are so small you won’t feel lumps or bumps in the pad―only the soothing heat.